By Lt. j. g. Sarah Claudy

-Donald Cook recently began its eleventh patrol of the U.S. Sixth Fleet area of responsibility in support of U.S. national security interests in Europe and Africa.
-The ship typically operates independently, but also regularly works alongside NATO allies and partners in the region, as in the case of today’s ADEX.
+Donald Cook is currently on her 11th patrol of the U.S. Sixth Fleet area of responsibility in support of U.S. national security interests in Europe and Africa.